The configuration of these needles is based on the particular fabric to be sewn.

 B. Twin (double) needle

-: Topstitching, pin tucking, and decorative stitching.
+Uses: Topstitching, pin tucking, and decorative stitching.

 Configuration: Two needles on single shaft produce two rows of stitches.
 Measurement between needles ranges from 1.6mm to 6mm, and needles come with universal, stretch, embroidery, denim, and Metallica points.